et120/weathersprint2/README.md

 - started writing necessary functions in weather app

 To do:
-- continue with functions for high/low
+- continue with functions for high/low (add to tomorrow's list)
+- finish datetime function for today's time & future dates ([X] -12:50am)
+- icon function for today's date ([X] -12:50am)
+- identify all issues with data *see below ([X] -12:50am)
+- complete minimal styling ([X] -12:50am)
+- add all icons to assets ([X] -12:50am)

+Issues Identified:
+- .name is deprecated by weather api (need to use reversegeocoder to obtain city)
+- highs & lows being called are only shown for a specific time of day
+- highs & lows are only available for a specific hour (every 3 hrs) on FUTURE days *problem for morning & night for today
+    *problem 5 day forecast highs/ lows all days
+- dates were not corresponding to dates on weather api (fixed)

 To Do List:
-- find max of highs for hourly forecast (for loop)
+- find max of highs for hourly forecast (for loop) [check for each dt ONLY]
-- find min of lows for hourly forecast (for loop)
+- find min of lows for hourly forecast (for loop) [check for each dt ONLY]
 - line of best fit/ interpolate for 8am, noon, 8pm for hourly forcast of future (next) day

+- search function
+- search: autofill? city, state?
+- favorites